 Mouths to Feed

-As Journey North citizen scientists can attest, robins take their parental duties seriously.
-Male and female robins are responsible for certain jobs as they raise babies.
+As Journey North volunteers can attest, American Robins take their parental duties seriously.
+Males and females are responsible for certain jobs as they raise young.
 The female builds the nest, lays the eggs, and incubates them.
-Once the babies hatch, both parents get busy feeding them.
-When the babies fledge (leave the nest), both parents continue to follow them and feed them.
+Once the nestlings hatch, both parents get busy feeding them.
+When the nestlings fledge (leave the nest), both parents continue to follow them and feed them.
 After a few days, the female builds a new nest and lays new eggs.
-While she incubates the new brood, the male continues taking care of the older babies.
-By the time the new eggs hatch, the older babies are ready to be on their own and the male is able to help feed the new babies.
+While she incubates the new brood, the male continues taking care of the fledglings.
+By the time the new eggs hatch, the fledglings are ready to be on their own and the male is able to help feed the new nestlings.

 The Next Generation

-Baby robins and fledglings are being reported throughout the United States as spring brings new life.
+Reports of nestlings and fledglings are picking up as spring brings new life.

-Keep reporting your other sightings with Journey North.
-Are you seeing hummingbirds, monarchs, or songbirds such as orioles?
+May is a busy period of spring migration.
+Are you observing hummingbirds, monarchs, or songbirds such as orioles?
 You can participate in these and a number of other Journey North projects throughout the rest of spring and early summer.
-Your reports provide valuable data.